Bharat-Kendre123/JSTraining/session_01/README.md

 # JSTraining

 ## Data Type Basics
-1. Different engines have different “codenames”.
+1. Different engines(those executes javaScript code) have different “codenames”.
 For example:
 * **V8** – in Chrome and Opera.
 * **SpiderMonkey** – in Firefox.
 * There are other codenames like **“Trident”** and **“Chakra”** for different versions of IE, **“ChakraCore”** for Microsoft Edge, **“Nitro”** and **“SquirrelFish”** for Safari, etc.